omkarsjethe/Machine-Learning-Topics/README.md

 Topics covered in this Repository are :

-1. Simple Regression
+1. Simple Linear Regression
-2. Multiple Regression
+2. Multiple linear Regression
+3. Polynomial Linear Regression